onyx-and-iris/xair-api-python/README.md

 A DCA tuple containing a class for each DCA group

+`mixer.fx`

+An FXSend tuple containing a class for each FX channel

 `mixer.fxsend`

 An FXSend tuple containing a class for each FX Send channel